ihmeuw/vivarium_research/docs/source/models/cause.rst

 The structure of a cause model
 ------------------------------

-- **Cause entities:** Searching the GBD cause_id associated with the cause.
+**Cause entities:** Searching the GBD cause_id associated with the cause.
 Find out affected outcomes by this cause (either mortality, disability, or both).
 Start thinking about the restrictions such as certain ages or sexes applied to this cause.
 (useful package: `gbd_mapping <https://vivarium.readthedocs.io/projects/gbd-mapping/
 en/latest/gbd_mapping.html>`_)

-- **Modeling Strategy:** To address proper methods that used to model causes we interested.
+**Modeling Strategy:** To address proper methods that used to model causes we interested.
 This decision will be driven by data availability and disease epidemiology.
 It's recommended to document any cause with PAF of one relationship with modeled risks independently.
 Also, paying attention to situations where you might have multiple causes in the model with overlapping definitions.
 For example, diabetes and chronic kidney disease due to diabetes.

-- **Data Sources:** This section is to find out what data sources are used to inform your cause model and only important to fill out if you deviate from our standard data sources (which will be returned from ``vivarium_inputs`` tools).
+**Data Sources:** This section is to find out what data sources are used to inform your cause model and only important to fill out if you deviate from our standard data sources (which will be returned from ``vivarium_inputs`` tools).

-- **Component:** This section is primarily necessary for non standard components, and you should be able to answer following questions throughout the filling process.
+**Component:** This section is primarily necessary for non standard components, and you should be able to answer following questions throughout the filling process.
   1. What components are used to implement the cause model?
   2. How do you include them in the simulation?
   3. What columnsdo they create in the population table?
 What do the columns mean?
   4. What value pipelines do they create?
 What do the values coming out of the pipelines mean?

-- **Parameters:** List all available parameters in the format of *parameter name* plus *parameter description*.
+**Parameters:** List all available parameters in the format of *parameter name* plus *parameter description*.
 This section is primarily necessary for non standard components.
 It should otherwise point to standard documentation or state that no parameters are available.

 Common cause models
 -------------------

 **SI** - Short for susceptible-infected.
 This modeling strategy is appropriate for causes where people never recover once they enter into a with condition state.
-Example: Ischemic Heart Disease
+Example: Alzheimer’s disease and other dementias

 **SIS** - Short for susceptible-infected-susceptible.
 This modeling strategy is appropriate for causes where individuals can have multiple cases over